SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/rest-api.md

 If events operated on the OPC UA server change their status, these changes can be reflected as internal alarms.

-To catch these events and convert them into internal alarms, a UA event mapping with the alarmCreation definition is required and alarmStatusMappings in server configuration are required also.
+To catch these events and convert them into internal alarms, a UA event mapping with the alarmCreation definition in device protocol and alarmStatusMappings in server configuration are required.

 For better performance an in-memory map is used to store the alarm type and the internal representation.
 These values are also stored on the filesystem and survive a possible crash or restart of the gateway.
 When the alarm is cleared then its entry is removed from the in-memory map.